Boluteefe/avalanche/README.md

 - `createItem(uint256 amount, string memory _name)` - Allows the owner to create a new item with a specified amount and name
 - `burn(uint amount)` - Allows a user to burn their tokens
 - `transfer(address to, uint256 amount)` - Allows a user to transfer their tokens to another address
-- `redeem(uint id_)` - Allows a user to redeem an item, the item's owner is updated to the redeemer's address and the item's amount of tokens are burned from the redeemer's balance
+- `redeemItem(uint id_)` - Allows a user to redeem an item, the item's owner is updated to the redeemer's address and the item's amount of tokens are burned from the redeemer's balance
-- `checkUnclaimedItem(uint id_)` - Checks if an item is claimed or not
+- `itemNotRedeemed(uint id_)` - Checks if an item is claimed or not
-- `showItems(uint id_)` - Returns the details of an item given its id
+- `getItemDetails(uint id_)` - Returns the details of an item given its id

 ## Usage